what is the cost of a 1 carat diamond

 The Complexities of Natural Diamond Pricing: Beyond Carat Weight

 The price of a 1 carat natural diamond is influenced by a complex interplay of factors, commonly known as the "4Cs": Cut, Clarity, Color, and Carat weight.
-While carat weight is fixed at 1 in this case, the other factors can significantly impact the diamond's value.
+While carat weight is fixed at 1 in this case, the other factors can significantly impact the diamond's value, learn about diamond pricing and how a 1.5-carat lab-grown diamond ring offers value.

 The 4Cs of Diamond Quality: